boo1ean/NordCms/README.md

 	'defaultLanguage'=>'en_us',
 	// the types of files that can uploaded as attachments 'allowedFileTypes'=>'jpg, gif, png',
+	// the maximum allowed filesize for attachments 'allowedFileSize'=>1024,
 	// the path to save the attachments 'attachmentPath'=>'/files/cms/attachments/',
 	// the template to use for node headings